phoenixframework/phoenix/B_adding_pages.md

 │   └── repo.ex
 └── hello_phoenix.ex
 ```

+Unlike the `web` directory directory, files inside of `lib` won't be recompiled when there is a new web request.
+This is intentional!
+The distinction between `web` and `lib` provides a convention for the different ways that we handle state inside of our application.
+The 'web' directory contains anything whose state lasts for the duration of a web request.
+The `lib` directory contains anything both shared modules and anything that needs to manage state outside of the duration of a web request.

 Enough prep, let's get on with our first new Phoenix page!

 ### A New Route